TanayYadav22/HUMINT-Framework/README.md

 # HUMINT Framework

 A conceptual and ethical framework for conducting Human Intelligence (HUMINT) investigations using open-source methods and interpersonal techniques.
-This repository is meant for educational and lawful research purposes only.
+This repository is meant for educational and lawful research purposes only...

 ## 📘 Overview